JeffRDay/nfl_ml_project/README.md

 ## Executing scripts

-This project uses Go to pre-process the raw data located in `/data/raw`, because we value our time.
+This project uses Go to pre-process the raw data located in `/data/raw`.
 To execute the go script:

 ### Download the latest release

 1. Download latest release for your system architecture from [releases](https://github.com/JeffRDay/nfl_ml_project/releases)

-NOTE: Due to resource limitations, only able to text on 64-bit linux and windows operating systems.
+NOTE: Due to resource limitations, we are only able to test on 64-bit linux and windows operating systems.

 2. copy the executable into `/code/pre_processing`.
 This **MUST** be done.
 The script is dependent on the file structure of this repo at this time.